UnderNightInBirth/FLS-Flora/README.md

 - Working Missions and other customizable goodies (Workin' on it!)
 - Characters with their own Arcade Stories (Workin' on it!)
 - ~~Potential secrets and bosses to fight~~ (Workin' on it!)
-- A wonderful and relaxed support community
+- A wonderful and relaxed support community which consistently predicts the future(?)

 Not everything is complete, and many more things are to come as contributors add their edits to the game.